SharePoint/sp-dev-docs/docs/apis/communication-site-creation-rest.md

 > [!IMPORTANT]
 > lcid parameter is not currently supported with this API.
 You can currently only create English sites.

-> [!NOTE]
-> New in this API is the concept of SiteDesignID.
+New in this API is the concept of SiteDesignID.
 Much like the in-product site creation flow, the SiteDesignID parameter maps to the included site designs.
 They are:

 - Topic: null
 - Showcase: 6142d2a0-63a5-4ba0-aede-d9fefca2c767